 This recognition may assist students to progress faster through a unit of competency, or allow the student full credit.

 See the RPL Guide for more information on this process and how to apply.

-Once you’ve gained the Diploma of Community Service, you will now be able to start a career in community services.
+Once you successfully complete the Diploma of Community Service, you can apply for many job opportunities in community organisations.
 Career information provided by My Skills includes the following job outcomes: